mbuesch/letmein/README.md

 The client is used to send a knock packet to the server.

-## Security attention: User identifiers and resource identifiers
+## Security notice: User identifiers and resource identifiers

 Please be aware that the user identifiers and resource identifiers from the configuration files are transmitted over the network without encryption in clear text.